adamsilver/fdpb/02-a-checkout-flow.md

 ### Forgiving Bad Input

 In “A Registration Form” we briefly talked about forgiving little input mistakes.
-In fact, the success of the Internet is largely down to its robustness, otherwise known as Postel's law which states:
+In fact, the success of the Internet is largely down to its robustness, otherwise known as Postel's law:

 > Be conservative in what you send; be liberal in what you accept.